Laureus fundraiser completes landmark charity cycle across Brazil

-Everyone at Laureus would like to send their congratulations and thanks to Andy Smith, who completed a truly remarkable fundraising adventure in Brazil today.
+Big congratulations to Andy Smith, who has today completed a truly remarkable fundraising adventure in Brazil.

 Andy’s idea was simple.
 He wanted to raise funds for some great causes by cycling to each World Cup football stadium.